kasperpeulen/euclidthegame/README.md

 © Kasper Peulen 2014

 Feel free to contribute to this project by fixing issues or by creating new levels.
-To create new levels you will need to understand geogebra a little bit.

 I think I should admit that I'm not a professional game developer.
 A year ago I posted the idea for this game at stackexchange: http://math.stackexchange.com/questions/373672/about-euclids-elements-and-modern-video-games